 Cognitive Control is therefore a necessary first step in mind mastery.
 However, Mind management Mastery also extends beyond cognitive control.
 We can use the PFC to an extreme where we become robotic, ruled by reason and logic.
 Apart from the fact that this in turn would create unrealistic expectations on ourselves and therefore render us liable to becoming stressed and reactive again, it would also mean that we become isolated from our experience of ourselves and isolated from others.
 Mind Mastery therefore involves integration of the mind and emotions, connecting with our emotions but not being ruled by them.
 We want to be able to use the PFC to manage our emotions but want to integrate the two, allowing us to experience the joy of life, using our minds to generate our own happiness while at the same time being in charge of those emotions so that we can live according to our potential.

 Part of our mind management involves being able to relate to others and to our environment.
 We need to be able to have authentic relationships with ourselves, with others and with our environment.
-We want to be able to connect with ourselves and with our environment but essentially from a place of detachment.
+We want to be able to connect with ourselves and with our environment but essentially from a place of disinterest.
+Disinterested engagement is the functional unit of mindfulness.
+Being disinterested is different to being uninterested.
 Mind Management Mastery involves resisting attachments to ideas or things.
-A mind management master is able to enjoy life and deal with life’s problems from a perspective of detachment so that neither pleasure nor pain is able to direct who we are and what we do with our lives.
+A mind management master is able to enjoy life and deal with life’s problems from a perspective of disinterested engagement so that neither pleasure nor pain is able to direct who we are and what we do with our lives.

 Mind Management Mastery allows us to have both successful and happy lives.